Buddleja davidii: Invasive species

 Buddleja davidii has been designated as an invasive species or a "noxious weed" in a number of countries in temperate regions, including the United Kingdom, the Republic of Ireland and New Zealand.
-It is naturalized in Australia and in many cities of central and southern Europe, where it can spread on open land, railway lines, urban areas and in gardens.
+It is naturalised in Australia and in many cities of central and southern Europe, where it can spread on open land, railway lines, urban areas and in gardens.

-B. davidii was first documented as an invasive species in the United Kingdom in 1922.
-It is now often seen there along railway lines and on the sites of derelict factories and other buildings.
+B. davidii was first documented as an invasive species in 1922, in the United Kingdom at Harlech in North Wales.
+It is now often seen there along railway lines and on the sites of derelict factories and other walls and buildings.
 The plant frequently grew on urban bomb sites during the aftermath of World War II, earning it the nickname of "the bomb site plant".

 B. davidii is widely marketed throughout the United States, where it has reportedly become invasive in some, but not all, areas within which it has been planted.
 Although its flowers feed many native butterflies and other pollinators, plantings of the species are now controversial.
 To prevent seeding and to promote further flowering, its blossoms need to be removed ("deadheaded") as soon as they are spent.